Create a Survey in less than 60 seconds!

 What is an Ideal Customer Profile (ICP)?

 To put it simply, an ideal customer is the perfect customer for whom your product or service fulfills a specific need.
 This profile of customers stands to gain enormously from your business offering and provides substantial value in return.
-Value not just in terms of money, but also in the form of testimonials, referrals, insights about the product, and so on.
+Value not just in terms of money but also in the form of testimonials, referrals, insights about the product, and so on.
 They become the spokesperson for your brand.

 Now, to the most important part –

-How do you create an Ideal Customer Profile?
+How do You Create an Ideal Customer Profile?

-Just having a broad idea of who your target audience is never really enough.
+Just having a broad idea of who your target audience is is never really enough.
 Guesswork will not get you the correct results.
 Understanding your customer in detail is the key to steady growth.

 1. Define what your corporate stands for